subbotinkv/widgets-app/README.md

 * At least 30% of the code should be covered by unit and integration tests;
 * Submit sources via a public git repository.

+**Requirements (optional)**:

+* SQL database: provide another storage implementation what works with SQL-database.
+The choice of storage implementation should be determined in the server configuration.

 ## Description

 ### TL;DR